-An element of Mexican gastronomy that mixes pre-Hispanic Mexican tradition and colonial heritage is undoubtedly PAN DE MUERTO or BREAD OF THE DEAD.
+One element of Mexican gastronomy that combines pre-Hispanic Mexican tradition with colonial heritage is undoubtedly the PAN DE MUERTO or MEXICAN BREAD OF THE DEAD.

-According to the oral tradition of Mexico, there are several versions of the origin of Pan de Muerto: one of them says that in pre-Hispanic times the inhabitants carried out human sacrifices in rituals, where a girl was sacrificed and her heart was submerged in a pot with amaranth to then be bitten as an offering.
-The Spanish, during the Conquest, found this situation so violent that they looked for a way to replace the ritual.
-So they created a bread of the dead made of wheat flour in the shape of a heart and covered with red sugar, to represent the heart of the young woman.
+According to the oral tradition of Mexico, there are several versions of the origin of the Pan de Muerto: one of them says that in pre-Hispanic times, the inhabitants practiced human sacrifices in rituals, where a girl was sacrificed and her heart submerged in a pot with amaranth and then bitten as an offering.
+The Spaniards, during the Conquest, found this so violent that they sought a way to replace the ritual.
+So they created a heart-shaped bread of the dead made of wheat flour and covered with red sugar, to represent the heart of the young woman.

-Here is the meaning of the symbols in this essential Mexican element of the Fiesta de los Muertos, particularly its important place on the mystical Altar of the Dead: (See infographic)
+Here is the meaning of the symbols of this essential Mexican element of the Fiesta de los Muertos, especially its important place on the mystical altar of the dead: (See infographic).